vinodres/DITestingWithQuartz/README.md

-# How to configure Unity DI With Quartz in ASP.NET Webapi? - demo project
+# How to configure Unity Dependency Injection With Quartz scheduler in ASP.NET Webapi?

 Unity DI Testing With Quartz in ASP.NET Webapi

 This sample project demonstrates how to setup Unity DI inside asp.net web api project with Quartz.net job scheduler.
 IHelloService is a disposable type which must be disposed at the end of each job execution as well as it must be disposed for each http request.